sailfish009/bsdf/SPEC.md

 Sizes (of e.g. lists, mappings, strings, and blobs) are encoded as
 follows: if the size is smaller than 251, a single byte (uint8) is used.
 Otherwise, the first byte is 253, and the next 8 bytes represent the size using an unsigned 64bit integer.
-(The byte 255 is used to identify streams, and 251-254 are reserved.)
+(The bytes 254 and 255 are used to identify (closed and unclosed) streams, and 251-252 are reserved.)

 ### Header